EQE exam training

-The training for each of the papers starts with three days of workshops, given in Maastricht.
-You’ll learn various methods for tackling the relevant paper and you’ll receive coaching from the trainers in the subject matter.
+The training for each of the papers starts with three days of workshops (A and B combined), given in Maastricht.
+You’ll learn a methodology for tackling each of the exam papers and you’ll receive coaching from the trainers in the subject matter.
 After the course, you’ll have access to Maastricht University’s electronic learning environment, which will provide you with online support from fellow students and the trainers as well as additional exercises so you can practise your drafting skills.

 All course materials and teaching will be in English.

-- trains you for Paper C or Paper D of the EQE
+- trains you for EQE Papers A/B, for Paper C and/or for Paper D

-In part DI of the EQE, you’ll need to answer a set of legal questions.
-In part DII, you’ll have to draft a legal opinion following an inquiry from a client.
+In Part II of EQE Paper D, you’ll have to draft a legal opinion following an inquiry from a client.

 Workshop duration: 3 days

-Online learning: from October 2017 to March 2018, you will receive 8 assignments (6 with a set of DI questions and two DII papers); one of the DI assignments will be marked by the tutor.
+Online learning: from October 2022 to March 2023, you will receive 8 assignments (6 with a set of Part I questions and two Part II papers); one of the Part I assignments will be marked by the tutor

-During the course use will be made of the book “Tactics for D” written by Cees Mulder and Nyske Blokhuis.
-The book provides a methodology for EQE Paper D. The book will be handed out to the participants.
-The book has recently been issued by Helze Publisher.
+During the course use will be made of the book “Tactics for D” written by Nyske Blokhuis.
+The book provides a methodology for EQE Paper D. The book can be found here.

 EQE Paper C

-In part C of the EQE, you will file a notice of opposition against granted European patent.
+In Paper C of the EQE, you are required to draft a notice of opposition against granted European patent.

 Workshop duration: 3-days

-Online learning: from October 2017 to March 2018, you will receive 8 assignments (5 C cases and two full C Papers); one of the cases will be marked by the tutor.
+Online learning: from October 2022 to March 2023, you will receive 8 assignments (5 C cases and two full C Papers); one of the cases will be marked by the tutor

-During the course use will be made of the book “Smart in C” written by Nyske Blokhuis and Cees Mulder.
-The book provides a new, simple and efficient methodology for EQE Paper C. The book will be handed out to the participants.
-The book has recently been issued by Helze Publisher.
+During the course use will be made of the book “Smart in C” written by Nyske Blokhuis.
+The book provides a new, simple and efficient methodology for EQE Paper C. The book can be found here.

 Nyske Blokhuis studied mechanical engineering at the Eindhoven University of Technology (NL) and has been a patent attorney with EP&C since 2001.
 Before becoming a patent attorney, she worked as an engineer and as a failure analysis specialist.